Junyi-99/ChatGPT-API-Leakage/README.md

 **Q: Why are you using Selenium instead of the GitHub Search API?**

-A: Because the official search API does not support regex search.
+A: The official GitHub search API does not support regex search.
 Only web-based search does.

 **Q: Why are you limiting the programming language in the search instead of searching all languages?**

-A: Because the web-based search only provides the first 5 pages of results.
+A: The web-based search only provides the first 5 pages of results.
 There are many API keys available.
-By limiting the language, we can split the search results and obtain more keys.
+By limiting the language, we can break down the search results and obtain more keys.

 **Q: Why don't you use multithreading?**

 A: Because GitHub searches and OpenAI are rate-limited.
 Using multithreading does not significantly increase efficiency.

+**Q: Why is the API Key provided in your repository not working?**

+A: The screenshots in this repo demonstrate the tool's ability to scan for available API keys.
+However, these keys may expire within hours or days.
+Please use the tool to scan for your own keys instead of relying on the provided examples.